siberoloji/siberoloji.github.io/content/blog/2022-02-28-creating-a-class-example-in-kotlin.md

 url: /creating-a-class-example-in-kotlin/
 ---

   In Object-Oriented Programming Languages, the classes are important.
-You can find a simple Class creating example in this post.</p>
+You can find a simple Class creating example in this post.

 <!-- wp:more -->